 If my income is below the US tax filing requirement, do I still need to file FBAR or FATCA?

-While it’s not specifically required, we’d also recommend reporting for FATCA on a Federal return if your assets meet the filing threshold.
+We’d also recommend reporting for FATCA on a Federal Tax Return if your assets meet the filing threshold.
+There is a $10,000 failure to file penalty for those required to submit Form 8938.
 For single filers, if you have $200,000 or more in specified foreign assets on the last day of the year or more than $300,000 at any point during the year, you must file.
-If you are filing married jointly, the threshold rises to $400,000 at the end of the year and $600,000 at any point during the year.
+If you are married filing jointly, the threshold rises to $400,000 at the end of the year and $600,000 at any point during the year.

 Filing FATCA will eliminate any negative consequences that could potentially arise from not reporting.